-- School climate surveys are completed a minimum of every two years and results are shared publicly.
-Our next school climate survey was scheduled for December 2021. - The Code of Conduct is reviewed and shared with a broad range of stakeholders on an annual basis.
-Ongoing communication of expected behaviours, including a focus on defining bullying, is accomplished through Classroom Visits, Parent Communication, Catholic School Council and our School Facebook Page. - Bullying Prevention week is celebrated actively by the Board and its schools, beginning the third Sunday in November. - This year we plan to have Classroom Activities, Virtual Learning Opportunities and Anti-Bullying Projects with support from our Indigenous Support Worker. - All schools have Safe Schools Teams who review school-based data to identify areas of concern related to bullying, and implement strategies to reduce incidences and provide ongoing support and learning for students.
+School climate surveys are completed a minimum of every two years and results are shared publicly.
+Our next school climate survey is scheduled for 2025.

+- The Code of Conduct is reviewed and shared with a broad range of stakeholders on an annual basis.
+Ongoing communication of expected behaviours, including a focus on defining bullying, is accomplished through (announcements, classroom visits, student assemblies, parent communications, and through various council meetings and activities). - Bullying Prevention week is celebrated actively by the Board and its schools, beginning the third Sunday in November.
+This year we plan to: sign the Anti-Bullying Pledge, create bullying awareness posters, facilitate "Upstander" lessons in all grades, review the Bug and a Wish bullying reporting mechanisms, implement a circle talk in each classroom for grades one and up. - All schools have Safe Schools Teams who review school-based data to identify areas of concern related to bullying, and implement strategies to reduce incidences and provide ongoing support and learning for students.